zingolabs/zaino/README.md

 6) Run `$ cargo run --release --package zingo-cli -- --chain "testnet" --server "127.0.0.1:8080" --data-dir ~/wallets/testnet_wallet`

 - Nym-proxy/server can also be set up to connect directly to the official lightwalletd server running mainnet:
-1) Two values, in src/nproxy.rs and src/nserver.rs must ber changed:
+1) Two values, in src/nproxy.rs and src/nserver.rs must be changed:
   - In src/nproxy.rs, on line 340, [lwd_uri_test] must be changed to [lwd_uri_main].
   - In src/nserver.rs, on line 85, [zproxy_uri] must be changed to [lwd_uri_main].
 2) Run `$ cargo run --bin nserver`